Deborah N. Archer

 Jess is a 3L at New York Law School focusing on food justice, family law, criminal justice, and civil rights.
 She spent last summer at the California Department of Justice in the Civil Rights Enforcement Section and is currently a Student Attorney in the Civil Rights Clinic at New York Law School.
 She was born and raised in the San Francisco Bay Area and holds a B.F.A. in Advertising from the Academy of Art University in San Francisco.
 Jess was also a N.C.A.A.
 Division I and II women’s soccer player throughout her college career.
 She plans to work in civil and/or juvenile legal services following graduation in May 2017.

-Katelyn is a 3L evening student at New York Law School focusing on public policy, corporate & non-profit governance, and social entrepreneurship.
-While working full-time, she is also a Junior Staff Editor for the NYLS Law Review.
+Katelyn is a 4L evening student at New York Law School focusing on corporate governance, intellectual property, and social entrepreneurship.
+She is also an Executive Editor for the New York Law School Law Review.
 Born and raised in Syracuse, New York, she holds a B.A. in Political Science from Syracuse University.
 She discovered her passion for food equity issues after volunteering with, and becoming a member of, numerous food-based non-profit organizations in New York City.
+She graduates in May 2018.

 Vivian is a 3L at New York Law school with a focus on corporate transactional law.
 Outside of her interest in corporate law, she has a strong focus on food equality, health and wellness, and environmental/food agriculture issues.
 Born and raised in East Hampton, New York, she holds a B.A in Legal Studies and a B.S. in Anthropology/Sociology from Roger Williams University.
 After graduation, she will start her legal career as a junior associate at Debevoise & Plimpton, LLP.